1. Estimation of length:

 The typescript must be presented in the following order: (1) Title Page, (2) Synopsis and Key words, (3) Text, (4) References, (5) Appendices, and (6) Caption List, each of which should be started on a new page.
 The pages must be numbered consecutively with the Title Page as page 1.
 All the sections must be typewritten and double-spaced on one side of an A4-size paper with ample margins on all sides.

 Use the standard abbreviations for journal names given in the International Standard ISO 4.
-Give the volume number, the year of publication, and the first page number.
+Give the volume number, the year of publication, and the first page number, URL of the relevant DOI.

 2) Conference Proceedings

-Give the title of the proceedings, the editor’s name if any, the publisher’s name, the place of publisher's headquarters, the year of publication, and the page number.
+Give the title of the proceedings, the editor’s name if any, the publisher’s name, the place of publisher's headquarters, the year of publication, and the page number, URL of the relevant DOI.

-Give the title, the volume number, the editor’s name if any, the publisher’s name, the place of publisher's headquarters, the year of publication, and the page number.
+Give the title, the volume number, the editor’s name if any, the publisher’s name, the place of publisher's headquarters, the year of publication, and the page number, URL of the relevant DOI.

 Give category of dissertation, the university’s name, the degree year, the page number, URL, access date.